rcosta358/cf_ai_code_reviewer/README.md

 - Covers multiple aspects of code quality (correctness, security, maintainability, performance, style, documentation, and other)
 - Each issue is annotated with an explanation, suggestion, severity, confidence level, and source code position
 - Overall rating and summary of the review
-- Review persistence in a key-value storage
+- Persistent review storage
-- Follow-up chat to ask for further explanations or provide additional context that may change the review
+- Follow-up chat for follow-up questions and iterative review

 ## Workflow

 1. User submits code
 2. Backend sends code and system prompt to the LLM
-3. LLM returns structured JSON review
+3. LLM returns structured review in a JSON schema
 4. Review is stored and displayed
 5. User can use the chat to ask follow-up questions or provide additional context